๎ซ

 Home Community Care (HCC)

 Single Guard and reserve parents or those who have working spouses may qualify for HCC.
-This program is provided on a space-available basis during Unit Training Weekends.
+This program is provided on a space-available basis during Unit Training Assembly weekends, Split Unit Training Assembly, or two-week annual duty.

-Available to first-response members who regularly work twelve hour or more shifts.
+Available to first-response members who regularly work twelve hour or more shifts, Split Unit Training Assembly, or two-week annual duty.
 This is not a substitute for regular child care, and may not be the sole child care arrangement.
 Regular child care arrangements must be used first, before Supplemental Child Care benefits apply.

 Find the Right FCC Provider for Your Family: